styropyr0/CustomizableDatePicker/README.md

 ## Installation

-To include the **Styro Custom Date Picker** in your project, add the following to your `build.gradle` file:
+To include the **Styro Custom Date Picker** in your project, add the following to your `app:build.gradle` file:

 ```gradle
 dependencies {